-Under the Proposed Action, the Air Force made a no effect determination for the listed plants, aquatic species (e.g., fish, mollusks, and crustaceans with the potential to be located beneath the MTRs (Appendix C.3).
-The Air Force has made a may affect, but not likely to adversely affect determination on the federally listed birds and bat with the potential to be located beneath the MTRs (Appendix C.3) due to the same reasons discussed above for wildlife.
-While lowering the floors in the VR segments from 1,000 ft AGL to 500 ft AGL may increase the potential for bird strikes, given the large area where the training would occur and that most training would occur during daytime hours, the likelihood for birds to encounter aircraft during training operations would remain low.
+Under the Proposed Action, the Air Force made a no effect determination for the listed birds, mammals, plants, and aquatic species (e.g., fish, mollusks, and crustaceans) with the potential to be located beneath the MTRs (Appendix C.3).
+While lowering the floors in the VR segments from 1,000 ft AGL to 500 ft AGL may increase the potential for bird strikes, given the large area where the training would occur, that most training would occur during daytime hours, and the relatively low numbers of sorties that would occur, the likelihood for birds to encounter aircraft during training operations would remain low.
 Over the last 12 years, only 4 bird strikes have been reported for Laughlin AFB flight operations on MTRs.
 Moreover, as outlined in Section 3.8.4.2, when BASH risk increases, additional avoidance procedures would be followed during low-altitude training.
 Because there is no designated critical habitat beneath the sections of the MTRs proposed to be adjusted, the Air Force has made a no effect determination to designated critical habitat.
-A letter requesting concurrence with a may affect, but not likely to adversely affect determination was sent to the USFWS (Appendix A).
+Informal Section 7 consultation with the USFWS and a no effects determination was completed (Appendix A).

-Potential impacts to biological resources under Alternative 2 are the same as those identified under Alternative 1.
+Potential impacts to biological resources under Alternative 2 would be the same as those identified under Alternative 1.

-Under the No Action Alternative, no direct or indirect, immediate, or cumulative impacts to wildlife, domesticated animals, migratory flyways, federally designated Threatened or Endangered species, or critical habitats have been identified.
+Under the No Action Alternative, no direct or indirect, immediate, or cumulative impacts to wildlife, domesticated animals, migratory flyways, federally designated threatened or endangered species, or critical habitats have been identified.